Inside the 2025 P2P Top 30

 Relay for Life went from $438 million in 2008 to $62 million today.
 That’s an 86% decline.
 The Komen programs combined peaked above $240 million and now bring in about $34 million.
 March for Babies peaked at $116 million and now raises $24 million.

 These organizations didn’t lose to a competitor.
 They didn’t get disrupted by technology.
-A few people at the top made management and branding decisions that showed a lack of respect for their field staff, partners, and communities – and so their communities left.
+A few people at the top made management and branding decisions that were out of step with their field staff, partners, and communities — and their communities left.
 (None of this, by the way, is intended as a criticism of the staff now currently at those programs, working hard to reinvent and retool.
 In almost every case, the senior executives responsible are long gone, and a new generation of leaders is working to rebuild.)

 If you are a fundraising professional concerned about your own peer-to-peer program, its value to your organization, and the overall health of the sector, one of the most important things you can do for your cause and your career is to learn how to manage upwards.
-The dynamics of peer-to-peer fundraising are still not well understood at the executive level of most organizations, nor is the fact that peer-to-peer is rooted in most development efforts.
+The dynamics of peer-to-peer fundraising are still not well understood at the executive level of many organizations, nor is the fact that peer-to-peer is the foundation of most development efforts.
 We have to be the ones to make the case.

 Build